awesome-pro/neon-website/content/docs/guides/logical-replication-prisma-pulse.md

 Neon's Logical Replication feature enables you to subscribe to changes in your database, supporting things like replication or creating event-driven functionality.

-[Prisma Pulse](https://www.prisma.io/data-platform/pulse?utm_source=neon&utm_medium=pulse-guide) is a fully managed, production-ready service that connects to your Neon Postgres database, and allows you to stream changes from your database in real-time, integrated closely with [Prisma ORM](https://www.prisma.io/orm?utm_source=neon&utm_medium=pulse-guide).
+[Prisma Pulse](https://www.prisma.io/data-platform/pulse?utm_source=neon&utm_medium=pulse-guide) is a fully managed, production-ready service that connects to your Neon LangChaindatabase, and allows you to stream changes from your database in real-time, integrated closely with [Prisma ORM](https://www.prisma.io/orm?utm_source=neon&utm_medium=pulse-guide).

 In this guide, you will learn how to set up Prisma Pulse with your Neon database and create your first event stream.